bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 Now configure your backups that they will write into the newly defined pool in the future, and your backups will be written with the new block size.

 Your existing tapes can be automatically transferred to the new pool when they expire via the :ref:`Scratch Pool <TheScratchPool>` mechanism.
 When a tape in your old pool expires, it is transferred to the scratch pool if you set Recycle Pool = Scratch.
-When your new pool needs a new volume, it will get it from the scratch pool and apply the new pool’s properties to that tape which also include **Maximum Block Size**:sup:`Dir`:sub:`Pool`\  and
+When your new pool needs a new volume, it will get it from the scratch pool and apply the new pool’s properties to that tape which also include :config:option:`dir/pool/MaximumBlockSize`\  and
-**Minimum Block Size**:sup:`Dir`:sub:`Pool`\ .
+:config:option:`dir/pool/MinimumBlockSize`\ .

 This way you can smoothly switch your tapes to a new block size while you can still restore the data on your old tapes at any time.